Original Date: 7/10/2003 * Last Revision Effective: 5/13/2015

 However, as a college n the public service, Bellevue College frequently provides access to resources for community members and private entities when such resources are not in direct use for academic purposes, provided such use substantially relates to and does not interfere with the mission of the college.
 This community access to Bellevue College facilities includes access to the computer classrooms, computer labs, and electronic classrooms on campus.

 This policy is intended to provide community members and all off-campus renters with guidelines for responsible and appropriate use of Bellevue College campus computing and technology resources and facilities.
 It supplements Bellevue College policy #6100 – Facilities Use, policy #4400 – Acceptable Use of State Resources, and the policy #5300 – Computer Labs.
 All of the tenets of those policies, and any other applicable Bellevue College policies, procedures and/or standards apply to the use of the assets defined in this policy.

 All renters must agree to and abide by all Bellevue College policies, including Bellevue College policy #4400 – Acceptable Use of State Resources, policy #5150 – Acceptable Use of the Bellevue College Network and Data Management Systems, and policy #5000 – Acceptable Use of Bellevue College Computers.
 Compliance with Bellevue College standards and policies apply as well to those renting Bellevue College facilities when using a Bellevue College computer lab technology resource to navigate through networks or computing systems beyond the local Bellevue College systems.

-The vice president of information resources (IR) has designated the director of computing services as the facility program manager for all computing resources and facilities on campus.
+The vice president of information technology services (ITS) has designated the director of computing services as the facility program manager for all computing resources and facilities on campus.
 The director has primary responsibility for all aspects of the operation of computer labs on campus and has the authority to interpret this policy, all Bellevue College IT security policies and standards, and any directives from the state or the college administration with regard to computing labs, the physical and virtual facilities used to support the computing labs, and the Bellevue College networks.